Sunshine Skyway Bridge: Suicides

 At least 316 people have died by suicide by jumping from the bridge or its predecessors into the waters of Tampa Bay.
 An estimated 48 others have survived.
 Many other missing persons are suspected of having jumped from the bridge, but their deaths could not be confirmed, as no bodies were recovered.

-In response to the high number of suicide attempts from the bridge, Florida installed six crisis hotline phones along the center span in 1999, and began 24-hour patrols.
+Florida installed six crisis hotline phones along the center span in 1999 and began 24-hour patrols.
 As of 2003, the call center at the Crisis Center of Tampa Bay received 18 calls from potential jumpers, all of whom survived, according to a 2003 St. Petersburg Times report.
-However, the bridge saw an average of one jump per month, reaching a record high of 18 suicides in 2018.
+The bridge saw an average of one jump per month, reaching a record high of 18 suicides in 2018.

-In 2006, a feature film, Loren Cass, was released, which depicted a suicide jump off the Sunshine Skyway.
+In 2006, a feature film, Loren Cass, depicted a suicide jump off the Sunshine Skyway.
 Two years later, Sean Michael Davis of Rhino Productions was inspired by his haunting experience witnessing a woman get out of her car and immediately jump off the bridge before anyone could intervene to create a not-for-profit film titled Skyway Down.
 His objectives were to deter other potential jumpers by "'punch[ing] them in the face' with interviews with survivors and family members", to give them "hope and to try to de-glorify the romanticism of the bridge", in part by informing those who have "mulled a leap to know about the bloody, battered aftermath."

 In 2020, the FDOT installed the Skyway Vertical Net, a vertical fence designed to deter suicide attempts.
 The fencing was placed atop the bridge's waist-high concrete barriers, creating an overall "wall" almost 11 ft tall which runs for about 1.5 miles along the highest portions of the bridge.
 The fence is designed to dissuade potential jumpers or at least slow them down long enough that law enforcement officials can reach them.
 The number of jumpers has been drastically reduced since the project's completion in June 2021, with only five reported over the ensuing 29 months.

-As on any Florida controlled-access highway, pedestrians and bicycles are prohibited.
+As on any controlled-access highway in Florida, pedestrians and bicycles are prohibited.
 Stopping on the bridge for any nonemergency, including sightseeing, is prohibited.
-Traffic on the bridge is monitored by the Florida Highway Patrol, and a bicyclist, pedestrian, or stopped vehicle results in a police dispatch.
+Traffic on the bridge is monitored by the Florida Highway Patrol, and any bicyclist, pedestrian, or stopped vehicle triggers a police dispatch.